If you're like me and you're tired of saying "electronic log" and "Jeremy Peter Green," then this is the clog for you.

 Miss Iowa Doesn't Let Things That Are In Her Way Get In Her Way

-This year's Miss Iowa, Mariah Cary, has Tourette syndrome like I do.
-Milder than mine, but still, I'm sure it has made her life much harder.
+This year's Miss Iowa, Mariah Cary, has Tourette Syndrome like I do.
+Milder than mine, but still, I'm sure it sucks.
 I don't have anything against her; good on her for doing something notable.
-And the worthless things she's saying are just what's expected of you when you're a beauty pageant contestant, so that's fine too.
+And the worthless things she's saying are just what's expected of you when you're a beauty pageant contender, so that's fine too.

 But an email I got from the Tourette Syndrome Association about her annoyed me.